vhs/nomos/README.md

 If you make changes to `packages/backend-php` or `packages/frontend-web` you'll need to re-start the docker container for them to take effect.

 If you make changes to `packages/frontend-react` you'll need to `cd packages/frontend-react && pnpm run build` for changes to take effect.

-## Webhooks

-`docker-compose.yml` does not start rabbitmq or `packages/webhooker`.
-These services are slated for removal.

-To get the webhook service working:

-1. edit the `docker-compose.yml` to start rabbitmq and webhooker (see git history for old yml files)
-2. run `tools/make-webhook-key.sh` in another terminal, which will provide the correct value of `NOMOS_RABBITMQ_NOMOS_TOKEN`.
-Then, edit that into
-   `docker-compose/nomos.env`.
-3. Once you have done this, press Ctrl-C in the terminal with `./docker-compose.sh up`, then run `./docker-compose.sh up` again.

 ## old info: